I love the graphic, above. It’s entitled, Politicians Debating Climate Change.

-Now at first glance this would appear to be a good thing, except that organizations like ours are educational, and we often post things that are horribly wrong (like the posting at the beginning of this page) to give people an example of unscientific or purely fictional concepts that people have thought were real.
-We have done this very often, but the Facebook bot doesn’t care that we are using these examples to teach people what bullshit looks like; the Facebook bot knows only we’ve posted “fake news.”
+Now at first glance this would appear to be a good thing, except that organizations like ours are educational, and we often post things that are horribly wrong (like the posting at the beginning of this page) to give people an example of unscientific or purely fictional concepts by which people have been taken in.
+We have done this quite often, but the Facebook bot doesn’t care that we are using these examples to teach people what bullshit looks like; the Facebook bot knows only we’ve posted “fake news.”

-And Facebook has punished us by taking away our ability to collect donations on Facebook (although we joined Giving Tuesday, and nobody objected . . . so far).
+And Facebook has punished us by taking away our ability to collect donations on Facebook.

 We’ve posted the following open letter both on Facebook and on Twitter.